Micropia museum of invisible life

 Another section that emphasized the usefulness of microbes had to do with poop and death.
 We could examine a case full of bottled excrement from a range of creatures.
 Next to it, an actual human digestive system – with no explanation of where they got it from, if it is real.
 The point is that microbes help us in digestion.

 A rather disturbing display holds a dead baby giraffe, which apparently died in the zoo next door soon after birth.
 Because no visible scavengers had access to it – creatures like ants or vultures – the giraffe’s outer shell is intact.
-The microbes decomposed the insides of the giraffe, leaving it intact but wrinkled.
+The microbes decomposed the insides of the giraffe, leaving the hide intact but wrinkled.
 A sign beside the display explains how microbes contribute to the necessary recycling that happens with decomposition of dead animals.
 It emphasizes how necessary this is for life.

 A long case holds petri dishes, each carefully labeled, showing microbial growth on various items.
 One dish, for example, shows what grew after a child’s dirty hand touched it.
 Another dish shows what grew after a child’s clean hand touched it.
 There’s not much difference between the two.
 (And that made me want to go wash my hands!)

-Downstairs at Micropia: decay and disease
+Downstairs at Micropia Museum: decay and disease

 Once we had studied all the exhibits upstairs – and my son, who is planning to study biology at university next year, pronounced it good – we went downstairs to see the last section of the exhibition.